Hearty Hungarian Beef Stew (Paleo, Gluten-free, Dairy-free)

 - 2 Tbs honey

-Once the meat is seared and all of it is in the slow cooker, sprinkle 1 Tbs of coconut flour on top of the meat.
-Then add 1/2 tsp of salt, 2 tbs of honey, 1 tsp of thyme and 1 tsp of rosemary on top of the beef.
+- Sprinkle 1 Tbs of coconut flour on top of the meat and mix.
+Then add 1/2 tsp of salt, 2 Tbs of honey, 1 tsp of thyme and 1 tsp of rosemary on top of the beef.

 - Add the sweet potato, parsnip, baby carrots and potato to the slow cooker and top with 4 cups of chicken or beef broth.
 Mix.

 - Set the slow cooker on low heat and cook for 9 hours.

 - Note: if your stew is a bit too liquidy for your taste, mix 1 Tbs Tapioca flour with 2 Tbs water and mix, then put into pot and mix.

 - Mix the stew before serving and enjoy! 🙂